PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * changed the initial task status from submit to waiting
   * fixed to set countryGroup for JEDI
   * fixed to set priorities in t_task when tasks are inserted
   * fixed to set errorcode/diag to permerge jobs when merge job failed